 How do I get started teaching coding?

 Your first steps will depend on your situation.
 You may need to plan the course logistics, get trained to teach the course, make the syllabus, or maybe all three.
+Maybe you just want to add a few coding lessons here and there.
 Below are some basics to consider, whatever your situation.

 What are the best resources for teaching coding?

-Best Apps and Websites for Learning Programming and Coding
+- More Apps and Sites for Learning Programming and Coding